mureinik/mureinik/README.md

 ## Who am I?
 A Senior Manager at [Black Duck](https://www.blackduck.com), managing the R&D efforts for the [Seeker](https://www.blackduck.com/interactive-application-security-testing.html) (IAST) Agents. <br/>
-Passionate about open source, automating code quality and team building.
+Passionate about open source, automating code quality and team building, not necessarily in that order.

 ## What else have I been up to?
 - [GitHub](https://github.com/mureinik)